I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 Trail color: red, blue

-It's also central point of Babia Góra National Park - popular place for nature lovers and hiking aficionados.
+It's also a central point of Babia Góra National Park - a popular place for nature lovers and hiking aficionados.
+It may be a fine place to choose for hiking near Krakow - it's just a 1.5-hour drive from the city.

 Because of the significant height, the views from Babia Góra are more astounding than from other Żywiec peaks.

-When we get closer to the top the trail gets rocky, but still it's easy to hike and good option for families with children.
+When we get closer to the top the trail gets rocky, but still, it's easy to hike and a good option for hiking with kids.

-If you would like to stay close to Babia Góra, then you can look for nearby hotels here:
+If you would like to stay close to Babia Góra National Park, then you can look for accommodation in Zawoja village.

 Route: Szczeliniec Wielki parking → Szczeliniec Wielki pass → mountain hut → Piekiełko gorge → Szczeliniec Wielki parking